Alex Fergusson (politician): Election to Holyrood

 Fergusson began holding office as a Community Councillor.
-He was elected as a member for the South of Scotland region of the Scottish Parliament 1999, and has been Member of the Scottish Parliament for Galloway and Upper Nithsdale since 2003.
+He was elected as a member for the South of Scotland region of the Scottish Parliament 1999, and was a Member of the Scottish Parliament for Galloway and Upper Nithsdale from 2003.

-He says he entered politics mainly to champion rural causes in his own region: "I was particularly exercised by the fact that whenever anybody talked about rural Scotland, they seemed to talk about the Highlands and Islands.
+Fergusson said he entered politics mainly to champion rural causes in his own region: "I was particularly exercised by the fact that whenever anybody talked about rural Scotland, they seemed to talk about the Highlands and Islands.
 I come from the south of Scotland, and I was keen to provide a rural voice from the south of Scotland."

 During this time, Fergusson was lead spokesman for Agriculture and Forestry for the Conservative party, and Convener of the Rural Development Committee, including during the passage of the Protection of Wild Mammals (Scotland) Act 2002.
 As spokesman, he described laws banning entirely the docking of dogs' tails as "complete and utter folly", arguing that there was a significant difference between the cosmetic docking of entire tails and the shortening of the tails of working dogs.
 He gained a reputation as a passionate advocate on rural affairs, respected across parties for his political astuteness.
 He was also one of the biggest rebels from the Conservative whip in the second session of Parliament.